-The film is a practical special effects tour de force.
+The film is a practical special effect tour de force.
 It even uses some very effective forced perspective.
 In addition to that, the screenplay is great — or the editor made it so.
 A very creative outing from top to bottom.
 It’s craazzy!

 Featuring: Grant Cramer (Hardbodies), Suzanne Snyder (Weird Science), John Allen Nelson (Deathstalker and the Warriors from Hell), and John Vernon (Animal House) playing Dean Wormer reincarnated as a cop.

 Producers/Directors/Screenwriters: Mark Steven Bosko & Wayne Alan Harold

 Nerd Harold Kunkle tries to be cool with a how-to cassette and a “hip” haircut.
 But still the other boys bully him and the girls continue to not fuck him.
 He snaps and then kills everyone.